Rejection: The Aftermath | Post 14By Sarah Fader

 Those couple of weeks I spent feeling sorry for myself didn’t get me anywhere, now it’s time to look at things from a different perspectives.
 If this angle didn’t work, I need to try something new.

 Perhaps I need to do more research.
-I have a couple of friends who are speech pathologists that I could look to for advice.
+I have a couple of friends who have already completed their speech pathology programs that I could look to for advice.
 The fact is, I’m not an expert in this field, but there are people out there that are, and it’s time to start looking to those folks for guidance.

 Speaking of consulting professionals in the field, a funny thing happened today.
 Ari, Samara, my mom and I went into our local toy store, to pick up a birthday present for Ari’s friend, Nelson.
 One of the sales girls (that I love) in that store all but ran up to me.